vewrite/vewrite/README.md

 ## Introduction

 **Hey there!** What is this?
 Simply put, Vewrite is a project management tool for technical writers, teams, and developer relations units.
+The core concept behind Vewrite is that teams who are managing projects with deliverables should be able to create a workflow that supports them, so that they can quickly create their deliverables.
+Automated workflows should allow teams to avoid manually pushing deliverable through the process.

+At the end of the day, the goal is to allow writers to be more independent, while increasing visibility for leaders and stakeholders.

 If you'd like to be a beta tester, make sure to sign up for the waiting list at [Vewrite.com](https://www.vewrite.com).

+---

 Over the years, I've lead technical teams, devrel units, and written a lot of technical materials.
 What I've found to always be a complicating factor in projects is that there needs to be someone who is **really on top of things** who can ensure that all the moving pieces get followed up on.
 If you're writing a dozen articles with half as many different writers, and you need some external stakeholder to review things, what you end up with is a very large set of "things to do".